AnonymoZ/Horizontal-Sundial-with-Lines-Computed-Graphically/Readme.md

  Let it be a purely intellectual pursuit, for truth be told, the amount of technology put into this correction, we're far better off using a good old digital watch!<br><br>
  Please note!
 You will use **plotLongitudinalCorrection.py** *instead* of **plotDial.py**.
 Because both give the same result, except that in one the lines are coloured differently.<br><br>
 * **plot - Analemma.py**<br><br>
+ The path the tip of the shadow will take during any day.
+These curves will have to be *carefully* placed on the Dial.
+This script only gives the curves, but using clever geometry, we will know exactly how to place 'em.<br><br>
 ## How to Assemble in Affinity Designer

 Follow book instructions for your ware, but I use [Affinity Designer](https://affinity.serif.com/en-us/designer/).